-It's been a strange few years.
+It's been an interesting few years.
 Long story short, I quit my job a few years ago.
 I was terrified and had no clue what I was doing with my life.
-All I knew was that I wasn't happy.
-After a short hiatus I decided I was going to teach myself how to program.
+All I knew was that I was not happy.
+After a short hiatus, I decided I was going to teach myself how to program.
 I was fortunate enough to grow up with a computer in my room as a child and always enjoyed playing with one.
-I took some programming classes in high school (basic HTML) but never really kept up with it.
+I took some programming classes in high school (basic HTML), but never really kept up with it.
 I decided to give it a serious go.

 First There Came Python!

-I did what any person in the twenty first century does, I hit Google.
+I did what any person of the 21st century does—I hit Google.
 The query probably went something like "how to teach yourself to program."
-Somewhere along the way I came across Learn Python The Hard Way.
+Somewhere along the way, I came across Learn Python The Hard Way.
 I didn't have a clue what I was doing!
 Change your environment variables, make sure you can run the Python interpreter, variables, for-loops, and functions.
 Don't even get me started on Object-Oriented Programming!
-I'm pretty sure I read this book twice because I came across the same files scattered across my computer about a year ago.
+I'm pretty sure I read this book twice because I came across the same files scattered throughout my computer about a year ago.
 I'd be lying if I said I could do anything with what I "learned."
 I spent some time on sites like Hacker Rank and Project Euler.
-I told myself that's what programmers do, they solve crazy brain teasers that requires some serious mathematical skills.
-After awhile I quit!
-I said this is too hard.
+I told myself that's what programmers do: they solve crazy brain teasers that require serious math chops.
+After a while, I quit!
+I said, this is too hard.
 I'm not smart enough.
 Maybe I should just go back to my old job.
 Maybe I didn' t say it.
 I did think it though.

 Then There Came IT

 Once again, I hit Google.
-I started Frankensteining my college desktop into a custom built computer.
-I still run it to this day by the way.
+I started Frankensteining my college desktop into a custom built computer, one I still run to this day.
 I downloaded Oracle's Virtual Box, Microsoft Server ISOs, a stupid amount of Linux distribution ISOs, and even bought some older Cisco routing and switching gear.
 I learned about IP addresses, subnets, and Windows Domain Administration.
 I installed, wiped, and reinstalled so many times I can't even remember.
-Slowly I constructed a test lab.
+Slowly, I constructed a test lab.
 While doing so I convinced someone to give me a job.
-Another long story short, I somehow got back into programming but I learned some good troubleshooting skills here.
+Another long story short, I somehow got back into programming, but I learned some good troubleshooting skills here.

 Moral of the story is this.
-If you ever feel like giving up because its too hard, just kept at it.
+If you ever feel like giving up because it's too hard, just keep at it.
 When you're struggling that's when you're learning the most.
 I can't help but feel like this applies to all facets of life.
 Thinking about teaching yourself to program?
-Checkout some of the stuff I linked to above, it sure helped me.
+Check out some of the stuff I linked to above.
+It sure helped me.